IISAS/vault-nagios-probe/README.md

 ## Probe test for Secret Store service

-Tee probe will perform test for Secret Store service via the [/sys/health](https://developer.hashicorp.com/vault/api-docs/system/health) endpoint of Vault.
-The probes will check the return codes from the requests and interpret them to Nagios OK/WARNING/CRITICAL/UNKNOWN  message accordingly.
+The probe will perform test for Secret Store service via the [/sys/health](https://developer.hashicorp.com/vault/api-docs/system/health) endpoint of Vault.
+The probe will check the return codes from the requests and interpret them to Nagios OK/WARNING/CRITICAL/UNKNOWN  message accordingly.

 If the Secret Store service is working, the probe will give one of the following messages and finish with exit code 0 (OK):